SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

      sormas2sormas.truststoreName=name
      sormas2sormas.truststorePass=pass
      ```
-3. If the environment variable ``SORMAS_S2S_TRUSTSTORE_PASS`` is not available, you will be prompted to
+4. If the environment variable ``SORMAS_S2S_TRUSTSTORE_PASS`` is not available, you will be prompted to
    provide the password for the truststore.
-4. You will be prompted to provide the file name of the certificate to be imported.
+5. You will be prompted to provide the file name of the certificate to be imported.
 This certificate should be located
 in the ``/sormas2sormas`` folder.
-5. You will be prompted to provide a name for the certificate.
-This name is not relevant for SORMAS, it should
-be a friendly name to help you identify the certificate among others.
-E.g.: *GA Braunschweig Zertifikat*
+Please provide the name including the extension.
+E.g ``mycert.crt``
 6. After providing the requested data, the certificate will be imported to the truststore.
 7. You may now delete the ``.crt`` file.